Important Dates:

 Accreditation Council for Graduate Medical Education

-The Accreditation Council for Graduate Medical Education (ACGME) is a private, nonprofit council responsible for the accreditation of postgraduate medical training programs within the United States.
+The Accreditation Council for Graduate Medical Education (ACGME) is a private, nonprofit council responsible for the accreditation of residency education programs within the United States.
 ACGME accreditation is accomplished through a peer review process and is based upon established standards and guidelines.

-FREIDA Online lists information for the more than 9,000 graduate medical education programs accredited by the ACGME, as well as over 100 Board-approved combined specialty programs.
-Users can search for training programs using a variety of selection criteria such as specialty, state, or even training institution.
+FREIDA lists information for the more than 11,000 graduate medical education programs, all accredited by the ACGME, as well as over 100 Board-approved combined specialty programs.
+Users can search for training programs using a variety of selection criteria such as specialty, state, and 35 other filters.

 Directory of U.S. State Medical Boards